What is Prostate Cancer?

 At the present time there is not a screening programme for prostate cancer in the UK.
 Instead there is a Prostate Cancer Risk Management Pack for GPs.
 The guidance in this pack states that: “Any man over the age of 50 who asks for a PSA test after careful consideration of the implications should be given one.”

 Although the PSA test is the best test available at the moment, it does not in itself diagnose prostate cancer and is best used as a guide to something going wrong with the prostate, alongside other tests and examinations.

 Your GP may feel that in certain circumstances and for a small number of men having a PSA test may not be the best thing but he/she should explain why that is.
 If you are still concerned and would like to have a PSA test then you can always ask to speak with another GP or health care professional.

-For more information on the PSA blood test, please see: psa-testing -get the knowledge.
-An introduction to PSA for those coming new to the topic.
+For more information on the PSA blood test, please see the leaflet The PSA test – get the knowledge – an introduction to PSA for those coming new to the topic.

-PSA Explanatory-booklet.
-A more in depth explanation of PSA.
+Also available is the booklet PSA Explained which gives a more in depth explanation of PSA.

 What the medical words mean, abbreviations that you might hear and medical staff that you might meet.

 When you have been diagnosed with any disease or condition, unavoidably, there will medical words and abbreviations that doctors, nurses and other medical staff will use that you have never heard of and will perhaps not know what they mean and prostate disease and prostate cancer are no different.